The Quarrymen: First Reformation: 1992-1995

+Second Reformation and Get Back-Together: 1997-2000

+The surviving members of the 1957 line-up of the Quarrymen reunited in 1997 for the 40th anniversary party for the Cavern Club, where the band had played in the past.
+The members present for the day were Rod Davis, Pete Shotton, Len Garry, Eric Griffiths, and Colin Hanton.
+The band was convinced to play an impromptu show together after hearing that a local radio station had shown up at the Club, hearing that the band was going to play together.

-The surviving members of the 1957 line-up of the Quarrymen reunited in 1997 for the 40th anniversary of their performance at the 1957 Woolton village fete, which was the location of the first meeting of Lennon and McCartney.
-All five surviving members from that day, Pete Shotton, Rod Davis, Len Garry, Eric Griffiths and Colin Hanton, performed.
+This led them to be invited to play a show of the 40th anniversary of their show at the 1957 Woolton village fete, which was the location of the first meeting of Lennon and McCartney.
+The band initially wasn’t going to perform at the show, but was convinced to go after hearing that it would benefit the St. Peter’s Church Hall.
+All five surviving members from that day, Pete Shotton, Rod Davis, Len Garry, Eric Griffiths and Colin Hanton, performed to an audience of 3,000 people.

+With the newfound interest in the band, Griffiths suggested they made an album together as the Quarrymen, leading to Get Back-Together, the first Quarrymen album made up of mostly Quarrymen members.
+They debuted the album at the Derby Convention in November, playing a few songs live at the Convention.
 Following this, the group continued to perform, undertaking tours of the United Kingdom, the United States, Germany, Japan, Russia, Cuba and other countries.
 The group's repertoire focuses on the skiffle and early rock and roll they played in their original incarnation with the added roots rock historical perspective of illustrating how American roots music inspired the nascent Beatles.

 In 2000, producer and the Beatles' historian Martin Lewis produced the group performing the Del-Vikings song "Come Go with Me" (the first song McCartney recalled hearing Lennon sing on the first day they met) for use on the soundtrack of the Michael Lindsay-Hogg film Two of Us, a film about the last day that Lennon and McCartney saw each other in April 1976.

+Also in 2000, Pete Shotton would retire from the band due to heart scares, and would pass away in 2017.

+Later Activities: 2000-Present

 Eric Griffiths died in 2005, and Pete Shotton retired, owing to ill health.
 Shotton died in 2017.
-As of 2016, Davis, Garry, and Hanton continued to perform around the world.
-Lowe occasionally performed with them.
+Davis, Garry and Hanton continued to perform around the world.
+Lowe occasionally performed with the band after Griffith passed away, becoming an occasional member between 2005 and 2018, performing on their fourth studio album, Grey Album.
 In September and October 2010, the band undertook a US tour celebrating the 70th birthday of their founder, Lennon.
 They appeared in a charity concert for Amnesty International honouring Lennon in New York City on Lennon's birthday, Saturday 9 October 2010.